-The Chairman of our Board of Directors is also the Executive Chairman, President and Chief Executive Officer of TGTX, with whom we have a collaboration agreement and a sublicense agreement.
-As a result, during the term of these agreements, certain conflicts of interest may arise which will require the attention of our officers and independent directors who are unaffiliated with TGTX.
+The Chairman of our Board of Directors is also the Executive Chairman, President and Chief Executive Officer of TGTX, with whom we formerly had a collaboration agreement and a sublicense agreement, both of which were terminated as of September 30, 2023.

 In connection with our license agreement with Dana-Farber and Adimab, we entered into a collaboration agreement with TGTX to develop and commercialize the anti-PD-L1 and anti-GITR antibody research programs, including cosibelimab, in the field of hematological malignancies.
 Michael S. Weiss, our Chairman of the Board of Directors, is also the Executive Chairman, President and Chief Executive Officer of TGTX.
-As such, as the collaboration agreement proceeds, certain conflicts of interest may arise between us and TGTX.
+As such, certain conflicts of interest may arise between us and TGTX.
 Those conflicts will have to be resolved by our officers and directors who are unaffiliated with TGTX, and also by officers and directors of TGTX who are unaffiliated with us.
 This may lead to less than desirable complications and costs to both companies, which could harm our results of operations.

 In connection with our license agreement with Jubilant, we entered into a sublicense agreement with TGTX to develop and commercialize the Jubilant family of patents covering compounds that inhibit BET proteins such as BRD4, including CK-103, in the field of hematological malignancies.
-As such, as the sublicense agreement proceeds, certain conflicts of interest may arise between us and TGTX.
+As such, certain conflicts of interest may arise between us and TGTX.
 Those conflicts will have to be resolved by our officers and directors who are unaffiliated with TGTX, and also by officers and directors of TGTX who are unaffiliated with us.
 This may lead to less than desirable complications and costs to both companies, which could harm our results of operations.